 Today is World Mental Health Day.
 This year’s World Mental Health Day comes at a time when our daily lives have changed substantially as a result of the COVID-19 pandemic.
 It is expected that the need for mental health and psychosocial support will increase in a bigger way in the coming months and years.
 Hence, investment in mental health programmes at the national and international levels, which already suffered years of chronic underfunding, is now more important than it has ever been.

+Mental health is still a neglected issue in the global context.
+That the cases of mental imbalance are on the rise in every country is, in fact, alarming.
 Over the last years living standard of people in Bangladesh has improved a lot.
-Life has become more technical and stress in life has increased much more than any time in the past.
+The modern pattern of life has become more technology-based and stress in life has increased much more than any time in the past.
 Consequently, mental health situation is worsening at an alarming rate.
-Drug addiction is playing a vital role in overwhelming our youths with mental stress.
-We believe, by reinforcing the drug law, we can help our youths overcome mental illness caused by drug addiction.

 Experts are of the opinion that global mental health crisis could cost the world USD 16 trillion by 2030.
 It is feared that mental health is going to be one of the major public health crises across the world in the coming days.
 But it is sad that the issue is yet to receive the due attention it demands across the globe.
 Currently at least 450 million people globally are suffering from mental illness and mental health-related diseases.
 Reports revel that the number of mental health patients is on the rise in Bangladesh too.
 Statistics show that 17.8 per cent teenagers, 18.4 per cent children and 16.1 per cent adult people in the country suffer from some sort of mental ailments.

 Government should look forward to reinforcing country’s

 mental health services by allocating